The Vermont Statutes Online

-(3) Willful disregard of a subpoena or notice of the office of professional regulation.
+(3) Willful disregard of a subpoena or notice of the Office of Professional Regulation.

 (4) Failure to keep written occupational therapy records justifying a course of treatment for a patient, including patient histories, examination results, and test results.

-(7) In the course of practice, gross failure to use and exercise on a particular occasion or the failure to use and exercise on repeated occasions, that degree of care, skill, and proficiency which is commonly exercised by the ordinary skillful, careful, and prudent occupational therapist or occupational therapy assistant engaged in similar practice under the same or similar conditions, whether or not actual injury to a patient has occurred and whether or not committed within or without the state.
+(7) In the course of practice, gross failure to use and exercise on a particular occasion or the failure to use and exercise on repeated occasions, that degree of care, skill, and proficiency which is commonly exercised by the ordinary skillful, careful, and prudent occupational therapist or occupational therapy assistant engaged in similar practice under the same or similar conditions, whether or not actual injury to a patient has occurred and whether or not committed within or without the State.

 (8) Delegating professional responsibilities to a person who the certificate holder knows, or has reason to know, is not qualified by training, experience, or certification to perform them.

-(9) Conduct which evidences unfitness to practice.
+(9) Conduct that evidences unfitness to practice.